Arrival in Prague

 Today’s stage takes you from Melnik through Roudnice

-incredible palace and gardens.
+incredible palace.
 The next stop is the transit

 camp and ghetto for Jews and